Seed Starting

 Preparing Your Seed Starting Mix

 Begin with a soilless seed starting mix like Quickroot.
-This mix is fluffy, allowing roots to penetrate easily, and it prevents dampening off—a common fungal disease.
+This mix is fluffy, allowing roots to penetrate easily, and it prevents damping off—a common fungal disease.
 Dampen the Quickroot to the consistency of a wet sponge before use.
 Avoid regular soil as it can harbor harmful fungi.

 Choosing Seed Starting Containers